majestic53/dmg/readme.md

 #### Examples

-The following example shows how to compile the dmg release build using gcc:
+The following example shows how to compile the DMG release build using GCC:

 ```
 $ export CC=gcc